 Your health visitor will give your child FREE vitamin drops to take from birth till they are 6 months old.
 The vitamin drops contain vitamins A, C and D and should be given daily.

 After 6 months, your health visitor will signpost you to either the Healthy Start Scheme (and if eligible, you can get free vitamin drops for your child till they are 4 years old) or to the nearest health centre or pharmacy where you can buy the vitamin drops for a small cost.
 Some children, who are at a high risk of developing vitamin D deficiency will continue to receive the vitamin drops from their health visitor for free until they are 2 years old.
-For more information about the vitamin drops, speak to your health visitor.
+For more information about the vitamin drops, speak to your health visitor or check this leaflet (PDF).

 For more information on the Healthy Start Scheme and vitamin drops, visit www.healthystart.nhs.uk or call the helpline on 0345 607 6823